abdelghafarhelala/Movie-App/README.md

    The build artifacts will be generated in the appropriate build directory.

-## Running the App
+## Running the Movie App

-To run a Flutter app, follow these steps:
+To run the movie app, follow these steps:

 1. Connect a physical device or start an emulator: Make sure you have a physical device connected to your machine or start an emulator.